isomerpages/moe-rgps/_co-curricular-activities/Sports & Games/Badminton.md

 **Selection for School Training Team**<br>
 Pupils who are keen to join the School Training Team must go through the selection.

-Selection will be for P2 & P3 students only.
+Selection will be for P2 &amp; P3 students only.
 It will be held in Term 4.
 <br><br>
 **2. CCA Group**<br>
 This group is for non-competitive players who wish to acquire basic badminton skills.
 Pupils will train for 2 hours on Wednesdays with a coach.
 Those with a flair for badminton may be invited to go for the School Team selection.